katepz/life-in-the-lido-lane/README.md

 ![Colour palette](static/images/readme/colourblindsafe3.JPG)

 Project colours have been adjusted to reflect the new colour palette.
 Logo files have also been adjusted.

+#### Typography

+ADLaM Disply is used for headings and ABeeZee is used for text.
+ABeeZee is a clean and modern sans-serif font designed for easy readability.
+It features simple straightforward design with slightly rounded edges.
+Overall, it is a user-friendly attractive font that can enhance readability.
+Paired with ADLaM Display it createsan accessible typography system.

 #### Accessibility Considerations
 Discuss how accessibility guidelines were adhered to, including colour contrast and alt text for images.